 Do NOT pay a bill submitted more than a year after the last date of service on the bill.

-Do NOT require families to pay providers in advance of receiving payment from child care assistance as a condition for receiving child care assistance.
+Do NOT require participants to pay providers in advance of receiving payment from the child care fund as a condition for receiving child care assistance.

 County and tribal agencies that opt to do so in their County and Tribal Child Care Fund Plan or DHS may end a provider’s authorization, stop payment issued to a provider, or refuse to pay a bill submitted by the provider if the provider violates one or more of the following clauses: